chrisconlin/Conlin_Latin102/translation 3.md

 vivum: that which is alive
 adduxit: 3rd person, singular, perfect, active, indicative of adduco: to bring

-"He brought alive the bull with which Pasiphae had sex with from the island of Crete to Mycenis"
+"He brought alive the bull with which Pasiphae had sex with from the island of Crete to Mycenae"